-There is a demand for a more effective cervical biopsy tool needed in follow-up procedures after an abnormal PAP smear is found.
-A physician recommends this procedure after an abnormal PAP smear indicates the need for a colposcopy.
+There is a demand for a more effective cervical biopsy tool that will be used in follow-up procedures after abnormal PAP smears, which indicate the need for a colposcopy.
 Current surgical biopsy devices are not entirely effective in obtaining adequate tissue samples due to difficulty manipulating the device within the cervix and also anchoring the biopsy forceps due to patient anatomy.
-The purpose of this project is to develop a small, inexpensive, and easy-to-use biopsy device that will produce consistently sized biopsy samples without loss of the biopsy during the procedure.
+The purpose of this project is to develop a small, inexpensive, easy-to-use disposable biopsy device.